aral/ar.al-site/content/2018/07/06/whither-ethics-new-scientist/index.md

 Their "technology zone sponsor" is BAE systems.
 You know, the company that makes technology that kills people.

-Seriously, New Scientist, it's time you took a long, hard look at the ethics of your actions.
+Seriously, New Scientist, it's time you took a long, hard look at the ethics of your choices.